Rustoleum vs Krylon debate will never go away as they are leading brands in the protective coating industry.

 Is Rustoleum Primer Enamel or Lacquer?

-However, there has been a heightened demand for non-toxic primer alternatives over the years, so they started creating water-based enamel primers as well.
+However, there has been a heightened demand for non-toxic primer alternatives over the years, so they also started creating water-based enamel primers.

-For this reason, I always recommend using water-based enamels for basic indoor projects and oil-based enamels for outdoor projects because they can better withstand harsh conditions.
+For this reason, I always recommend using water-based enamels for basic indoor projects and oil-based enamels for outdoor projects.

 How to Paint Rusty Metal With Rustoleum